abbreviatedman/react-unit-01-intro-to-react/1b-components/exercise/readme.md

 We are going to make a goldfish forum website page by combining different components each making up a different part of the page content.

-## SeT Up a new Create-React-App project
+## Set Up a new Create-React-App project

 1. Open VS code and then open your terminal from the menus at the top of the screen under `View > Terminal` or use the shortcut key **Ctrl+`**.